 I’m an Associate Professor of Anthropology at Western Washington University and use collaborative mixed-methods research to examine the intersections of identity and community health.
-My current research includes testing interventions for Latinx or American Indians living with chronic disease, examination of disciplinary trends in anthropology, and documentation of risky fieldwork practices and mitigation strategies among URM students and scholars.
+My current research includes testing interventions for other Latinx or American Indians living with chronic disease, examination of disciplinary trends in anthropology, and documentation of risky fieldwork practices and mitigation strategies among URM students and scholars.

 The graduate students in my lab tend to research applied topics, including application of videos for diabetes education, urban farming policy, the impact of supportive housing programs, or how individuals with disabilities cope during times of social isolation.
 Learn more about the students I work with on the lab member or thesis section.
 I’m welcoming new students to the lab and encourage you to contact me if you are interested in joining us.

 I actively teach 6-8 courses a year and advise about 40 students a year (about 35 undergrads and 5 graduate students).
 Generally speaking, I’ve started to focus on advanced methodology and graduate student courses, though medical anthropology is always in high demand.
 I also mentor students at other institutions at both the MA and PhD levels.